Trusted Guidance When Changing A Court Order

 Child Support, Custody, Parenting Time And Other Important Issues

-At Blankenship Massey & Associates Attorneys at Law, we are trial lawyers, but we are also skilled negotiators who can often find workable solutions to conflicts without fighting in court.
+Our lawyers are skilled negotiators who can often find workable solutions to conflicts without fighting in court.
 We help many of our clients petition courts for modification of standing orders.
 We can help you find definitive answers to questions about:

 - How to change a child support order if you have experienced a job loss or a significant change in your income

 - Whether you need to appear in court to petition for modification